-Medical and Social aspects play into our societies treatment of aging individuals.
+Medical and social aspects play into our society's treatment of aging individuals.

 As people age, vision, hearing, and other sensory capacities gradually decline.
 Although each individual ages at a different rate, older persons typically experience some level of dimming eyesight, fading hearing, loss of memory, decreased comprehension rate, and physical impairment.
 These impairments can diminish older persons' abilities to perform daily tasks, decrease mobility, and can affect elders' communication with others.
 Statistics show that the elderly comprise a significant proportion of physiologically impaired Americans:

-- Approximately 10 to 15 percent of adults over 60 have severe memory problems
+- Approximately 27 percent of adults over 60 have severe memory problems

-The U.S. Census Bureau estimated that almost 50 million Americans were disabled in 2000, or about one of every five Americans.
-About 42 percent of the population aged 65 and older is considered disabled.
+The U.S. Census Bureau estimated that almost 85.3 million Americans were disabled in 2014, or about one of every four Americans.
+However, this rate may be skewed when considering the rates present in nursing facilities or other assisted living facilities (96.7 percent).
 This figure is expected to rise as the number of older Americans living longer lives increases.
-Leading causes of disability include arthritis, back or spine problems, and heart disease.
+Most common forms of disability included difficulties crouching, standing, pushing/pulling, and walking.

 Mental Health Issues